rajatsinghal02/DataBaseConnectivityJavawithMySQL/README.md

 Step 5 – In this src code, we will set up the connection and get all the data from the table. we have created different-different  file in the src folder which further connected to each other.
 1.TestDB.java
-It is the main class of Java project which connects with contains a menu-driven code to perform the operations in Database.
+It is the main class of Java project which contains a menu-driven code to perform the operations in Database and connected with all the other classes.
 2.connect.java
 This class is used for creating the connection with MySQL through JDBC Driver.
 3. DisplayData.java